 Stanford University 616 Serra St. Encina Hall West, Room 100 Stanford, CA 94305-6044 (650) 723-1806

 Similar to Stanford, the London School of Economics offers a combined Master of Research and Ph.D. in Political Science, allowing students to benefit from both structured coursework as well as the research facilities available to LSE students.
 The program offers two different tracks, one which focuses more on qualitative analysis and another which focuses on quantitative research.
 LSE recommends that applicants have already completed a Master of Arts or Master of Science in a related field.

 London School of Economics Houghton Street London, UK WC2A 2AE +44 00 (0)20 7405 7686 lse.ac.uk

 Many English programs around the country offer combined master's and Ph.D. degree programs to their students.
 Two of the most celebrated programs, at Yale University and the University of Texas, are no exception.
 Yale offers Ph.D.-track students the opportunity to receive their Master of Arts if they complete six courses (receiving honors in at least one) and passing two language examinations.

 Yale University 63 High Street, Room 109 P.O.
 Box 208302 New Haven, CT 06520-8302 (203) 432-2226 yale.edu

 University of Texas

-Similarly to Yale, the University of Texas offers a doctorate in English once students have completed their master’s degree, completing at least 24 hours or additional classwork and satisfying the foreign language requirement.
+Similarly to Yale, The University of Texas at Austinoffers a doctorate in English once students have completed their master’s degree, completing at least 24 hours or additional classwork and satisfying the foreign language requirement.
 The University of Texas offers a wide variety of specializations, including Rhetoric and Ethnic and Third-World Literature.

 University of Texas at Austin 1 University Station B5000 Austin, Texas 78712-1164 (512) 471-4991 utexas.edu